hiblaphp/cancellation/README.md

 the library does not abort mid-loop.
 All remaining callbacks and promises are still processed.
-Exceptions are collected and at the end either a single exception is rethrown or — if multiple callbacks threw — an `AggregateErrorException` is thrown containing all of them.
+Exceptions are collected and at the end either a single exception is rethrown or — if multiple callbacks threw — an `AggregateErrorException` is thrown containing all of them:

-This means your cleanup callbacks can throw without preventing other cleanup from running:
 ```php
 $cts->token->onCancel(fn() => throw new \RuntimeException('A failed'));
 $cts->token->onCancel(fn() => releaseOtherResource()); // still runs